Rover17-Dev/WebsiteLang/README.md

 <br>
 They are named with the code name of their country (fr=France, en=England) followed by the extension yml.
 <br>
-Each language is filled in the **global.yml** file with its name and the text displayed for the language change.
+Each language is filled in the **global.yml** file with its name, and the text displayed for the language change.
 <br>
 <br>
 If you want to add a language, contact us beforehand on our [Discord server](https://discord.neronapp.com).